dshobhit709-art/yolov10/CONTRIBUTING.md

 - ✅ **Unmodified** – Your problem must be reproducible without any modifications to the codebase in this repository.
 [Ultralytics](https://ultralytics.com/) does not provide support for custom code ⚠️.

 If you believe your problem meets all of the above criteria, please close this issue and raise a new one using the 🐛 **Bug Report** [template](https://github.com/ultralytics/ultralytics/issues/new/choose) and providing a [minimum reproducible example](https://docs.ultralytics.com/help/minimum_reproducible_example/) to help us better understand and diagnose your problem.

-## License

-By contributing, you agree that your contributions will be licensed under the [AGPL-3.0 license](https://choosealicense.com/licenses/agpl-3.0/)